• HOME

 Torre dos Clérigos

-However, if the weather is good, you should add the tower to your Porto itinerary.
+If you’re luckier than I was and the weather is good, you should definitely add the tower to your Porto itinerary.
 From atop, you get superb views of Porto and the surrounding hills.
-And for sure I hope to enjoy it next time I visit Porto.
+Beware, however, that there’s no lift; thus, you’ll have to climb 225 steps to conquer the top.

 Igreja do Carmo

 Even if you’re not a fan of religious buildings, you can’t miss seeing the Igreja do Carmo, if only from outside.
-The late baroque facade is beautiful, but what really makes it worth stopping by is the magnificent azulejos decorating the side of the buildings.
+The late Baroque facade is beautiful, but what truly makes it worth stopping by is the magnificent azulejos decorating the side of the buildings.

 Porto Igreja do Carmo Azulejos